mzusin/mz-math/src/docs/data/pages/130-animation/1-animation.md

     },

     // Optional property.
+    // The duration of the animation in milliseconds.
+    // If not provided, the animation will continue indefinitely.
+    duration: 1000,

+    // Optional property.
     // If true, the animation will restart whenever
     // the size of the document body changes.
 Default is false.
     restartOnResize: true,

     // Optional property.
-    // The duration of the animation in milliseconds.
-    // If not provided, the animation will continue indefinitely.
-    duration: 1000,
+    resizeCallback: (_entries: ResizeObserverEntry[], _observer: ResizeObserver) => {
+        // Do something on resize
+    }
 });

 // Starts the animation.